rancher/api-spec/README.md

 The read operation allows a client to get a single resource.
 Read operations MUST NOT incur side effects.

 ### Root Level ###
 GETting the base URL of a service SHOULD return a collection of API version resources.
-It SHOULD include a link to the <code>latest:<code> stable version of the API.
-Links that point to a specific version SHOULD point to this latest version.
+It SHOULD include a link to the <code>latest:</code> stable version of the API.
+Links that point to a specific version at this level (e.g. schemas) SHOULD point to this latest version.

 ```javascript
 {